 When the concentration of impurities in the electrolyte increases above a certain level, it causes a reduction in electrical conductivity, leading to a decline of electrolytic efficiency which ultimately negatively affects the purity of the final copper product.
 To control the impurity level, a bleed of the copper electrolyte is treated De-copperization electrolysis (electrolysis using insoluble lead anodes to remove the impurity as copper removal slime) had been used conventionally.
 However, bismuth and antimony could not be removed efficiently by these conventional methods.
 This resulted in the study of using chelating resins for the purification of copper electrolyte (2).

 Bismuth, Antimony Removal Study with Purolite Chelation Resin

-Testwork was performed on a synthetic liquor with a composition that is representative of typical electrolyte, with metals and concentrations as listed in Table 3.
+Testwork was performed on a synthetic liquor with a composition that is representative of typical electrolyte, with metals and concentrations as listed in the table below.

 It was assumed that bismuth and antimony are present in trivalent cationic form in the copper electrolyte.
 The resin of choice had to have a good affinity for these impurities, whilst minimising the adsorption of divalent copper.
-Multiple studies on various chelating resins lead to the qualification of the Purolite® S950, with amino-phosphonic functional group (see Figure 2).
+Multiple studies on various chelating resins lead to the qualification of the Purolite® S950, with amino-phosphonic functional group (see figure below).